-This degree programme will qualify you to teach religious education, theology, religious, moral and philosophical studies or religious studies in secondary schools.
+This degree programme will qualify you to teach Religious, Moral & Philosophical Studies, Religious Education and Philosophy in secondary schools.

 You will study three main elements.

 Theology, religious studies and philosophy